-In terms of using “a” and “an,” most of us go by the basic rule we learned back in grade school.
+In terms of using “a” and “an,” most of us follow the basic rule we learned back in grade school.
 And we give it no thought — although we should.

 Does this sound familiar?